kerstin-w/Travel-Africa/TESTING.md

 ### As an unregistered User,
   - [#3](https://github.com/kerstin-w/Travel-Africa/issues/3) I can view a list of posts so that I can select one to read.

-    In the navbar the user can select, wether to see a list of all post or post of a certain region.
+    In the navbar the user can select, wether to see a list of all posts or posts of a certain region.
 Afterwards a list of posts will be displayed and the user can select a post to read.

     <img src="documentation/testing/user-stories/post-list.png" width="500px" style="margin: 20px;">